e-tinkers/e-tinkers-esp32-c3-board/README.md

 # E-Tinkers ESP32-C3 Board

 E-Tinkers ESP32-C3 Board is a ESP32-C3 dev board base on ESP32-C3-WROOM-02 module from  Expressif, unlike the official ESP-C3-DevKitM-1 or ESP32-C3-DevKitC-02, E-Tinkers ESP32-C3 Board does not has the USB Type-C port and the ESPLink on-board programmer, but it does include an on-board 600mA LDO and break out all the GPIO pins.
-It is designed for using as a WiFi/BLE shield or to integrated with another MCU and/or sensors, but need an ESP32-C3 evaluation board for rapid prototype, in both cases USB port is probably not needed in the end product.
+It is designed for using as a WiFi/BLE shield or to integrated with another MCU and/or sensors, and before creating your own customizing design, you need an ESP32-C3 evaluation board for rapid prototype, in both cases USB port is probably not needed in the end product.

 ## Specification and Key features